Anatomy of a Top CTO: Skills & Salary

 Essential Traits or Characteristics for Success as a CTO:

-• Understanding the overall business.
-CTO is not just about tech.
-It is about leveraging tech to grow the business.
+• Know the overall business.
+The CTO role is not just about tech.
+It is about using tech to grow the business.

 Manisha Raisinghani